-John R. Hutchins is a first-chair patent litigation attorney, who handles litigation in federal district court and the International Trade Commission, appeals before the U.S. Court of Appeals for the Federal Circuit, client counseling, license drafting and negotiations, and patent post-grant proceedings.
-He has represented clients in cases involving consumer electronics, automotive components, medical devices, paper making processes and chemicals, inks, vaccines, pharmaceuticals, e-commerce, and toys and children’s products.
+John is a first-chair patent litigation attorney, who handles litigation in federal district court and the International Trade Commission, appeals before the U.S. Court of Appeals for the Federal Circuit, client counseling, license drafting and negotiations, and patent post-grant proceedings.
+His has represented clients in cases involving consumer electronics, automotive components, medical devices, paper making processes and chemicals, inks, vaccines, pharmaceuticals, e-commerce, and toys and children's products.

-John was previously a partner in the Washington, D.C. office of Kenyon & Kenyon LLP, which eventually became Hunton Andrews Kurth LLP.
+John was previously a partner in the Washington, D.C., office of Kenyon & Kenyon LLP, which eventually became Hunton Andrews Kurth LLP.
 He successfully represented his clients in the following representative matters:

 - Sony in litigation that resulted in the court entering a stipulation of non-infringement as a matter of law following a transfer from the Eastern District of Texas and a favorable claim construction ruling.
 Optimum Power Solutions v.
 Sony Electronics (N.D.
 Cal.).

 - Delphi in litigation resulting in granted summary judgment of invalidity of four separate patents in favor of client.
 Automotive Technologies International v.
 Delphi, et al. (E.D.
 Mich.).

 - Sony in patent litigation resulting in granted summary judgment of non-infringement in favor of client.
 The ruling, argued by Mr. Hutchins, was affirmed on an appeal.
 Intellectual Science and Technology v.
 Sony Electronics (E.D.
 Mich., Fed.
 Cir.).

 - Intervet in patent litigation resulting in granted summary judgment of non-infringement in favor of client.
 Intervet v.
 Merial, et al. (D.C.D.C.).